Worry stone: Usage

-From the perspective of cognitive behavior therapy, the use of worry stones is one of many folk practices that can function as psychologically healthy self-soothing exercises.
-Such techniques are imparted at an early stage of treatment, displacing any familiar but destructive coping methods (nail-biting, scratching, lip-biting, etc.) that the patient may have developed.
-This helps ready the patient to safely confront anxiety or trauma.
+From the perspective of cognitive behavioral therapy, the use of worry stones is one of many folk practices that can function as psychologically healthy self-soothing exercises.
+Such techniques are taught at an early stage of treatment, displacing any familiar yet destructive coping methods (e.g., nail-biting, scratching, lip-biting, etc.) the patient may have developed.
+This helps ready the patient to confront anxiety or psychological trauma safely.
 Worry stones are simple and intuitive enough to be useful in therapeutic contexts where complexity and unfamiliarity are paramount concerns, such as when offering short-term treatment to refugees.
-After a patient has mastered a more sophisticated relaxation script for anxiety management, the worry stone itself can serve as a physical 'relaxation script reminder'; the patient may notice an impulse to use the object, and thereby become aware of their own anxiety.
+After a patient has mastered a more sophisticated relaxation script for anxiety management, the worry stone itself can serve as a physical relaxation script reminder; the patient may notice an impulse to use the object, and thereby become aware of their own anxiety.